aj852/HR-Data-Analytics/README.md

 This project delves into data analysis using SQL and Power BI to uncover valuable human resource insights that can significantly benefit the company.
 It features eye-catching dashboards that provide essential HR metrics such as employee turnover, diversity, recruitment effectiveness, and performance evaluations.
 These insights enable HR professionals to make informed decisions and support strategic workforce planning.
 ## Data Cleaning & Analysis:
 Utilized SQL Server 2022 to conduct comprehensive data analysis on a 22,000-record HR dataset spanning 20 years.
-Performed thorough data cleaning, including handling missing values and inconsistencies, to ensure data quality and accuracy.
-- Data loading & inspection,data cleaning
+- Data loading & inspection, data cleaning
 - including handling missing values and inconsistencies, to ensure data quality and accuracy.
 # Exploratory Data Analysis
 ## Questions: